palewire/first-web-scraper/docs/index.rst

 .. figure:: _static/img/terminal.png
   :width: 600 px

-Most of what you'll be doing from the command line at this point will be navigating through directories and running Python files.
-These actions require only a few basic commands.
+In this lesson we'll be using it to give the computer direct commands to manage files, navigate through directories and execute Python scripts.
+Don't worry, it'll only require only a few basic commands we'll cover now.

 Open the command-line program for your operating system and let's get started.
 If you need help finding it refer to the prequisite instructions for the :ref:`command-line-prereq`.